gabriel1200/Afghan-Streamlined/README.md

  -  _Twitter API Developer Key to pull the query_* (For the purposes of the cookbook, we'll link the csv file with our query results instead)
 ## Querying the Data

 **Skip this step** when creating your cookbook.
-It's included only for completion and replication purposes.
+It's included only for completion and replication purposes, with Twitter time restrictions and the amount of data returned for the initial query making it impratical.
+Start from Flattening the json.
 Used Twitter API to pull 374k tweets between July 30th and August 30th, all of which were
 -  within 25 kilometers of Kabul
 -  had their location set to Afghanistan